sansanwawa/MySQL2BigQuery/README.md

 3.Software dependencies

-This program is requires **pmysql,google,gcloud**  dependency to be working, first thing to do is install **pmysql,google,gcloud** under you operating system.
+This program requires **pmysql,google,gcloud**  dependency to be working, first thing to do is install **pmysql,google,gcloud** under you operating system.

 4.Running the program